aadamsx/meteor-web-app-test/README.md

 There is no actual check for security yet, although it should work if properly implemented.

+## Create Bearer Token:

-#### 6) In order to check the fine-rest lib will return a Bearer token you must:
+In order to check the fine-rest lib will return a Bearer token you must do the following:

-- Stand up a MongoDB local service @ localhost:27017/meteor
+#### 1) Stand up a MongoDB local service @ localhost:27017/meteor
-- Create users in this database with the Meteor accounts-base package
+#### 2) Create users in this database with the Meteor [accounts-password](https://docs.meteor.com/api/passwords.html) package.
-- Pass in the username and password from one of these users into the Web API like so:
+#### 3) Pass in the username and password from one of these users into the Web API like so:

 ```
 curl -X POST \